 topic indexing controlled vocabularies keyphrase extraction

-computer science automatic topic indexing
+computer science automatic topic indexing algorithm

 automatic automatic tagging auto-tagging artificial intelligence